MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SharePointFolder.md

 ### Permissions

-User requesting document library contents should have access to the SharePoint Site as well as the Document Library, and any folders leading to the requested file.
+When requesting document library contents, you should have access to the SharePoint site as well as the document library and any folders leading to the requested file.